Sacramento Sexual Harassment Lawyers

 Sexual harassment is a terrible thing to go through, and you deserve justice.
 Our Sacramento sexual harassment attorneys can provide answers to all of your questions about your employment law case.
 We can help you take the necessary steps to get justice.
 We can evaluate your claims, help you understand your options, and guide you through the right legal procedures.

 If you are experiencing sexual harassment in your workplace, you do not have to go through this alone.
-Reach out to our law firm in Sacramento, CA at (916) 262-7006 for a free case consultation.
+Reach out to our law firm in Sacramento, CA at (916) 262-7006 for a free case consultation with our sexual harassment attorney in Sacramento.

 Verbal Conduct That Can Constitute